 Is it easy to make smoky succulent, sweet and tasty ribs?
 The answer is YES!
-We show you several methods that will simplify the process of smoking ribs either on the barbecue, in your oven or in a standard smoker unit such as water smokers.
+We show you our guide and several methods that will simplify the process of smoking ribs either on the barbecue, in your oven or in a standard smoker unit such as water smokers.
 A water smoker uses a water container which manages heat and moderates the quality and richness of smoke served over the meat.

 Water smokers are available in electric, gas or charcoal, and all work well.
 Charcoal smokers have two pans - one for charcoal and one for liquid which creates the moist, hot smoke needed for cooking.

 Food safety is of primary concern when smoking any meats.
 The "danger zone" is the temperature range between 40 and 140 degrees F. When uncured meat remains in this range for more than 2 hours the growth of bacteria increases to a dangerous level.
 When meat is smoked, the environment is robbed of most if its oxygen.
 If this is combined with temperatures in the danger zone, the growth of the bacteria that causes botulism is increased.
 Use an oven thermometer to monitor your smoker or grill's internal temperature.

 Rib Rubs, BBQ Rubs, Best BBQ Rubs and seasoning ribs before hand enhances the flavor when the smoke ribs are finally cooked.
 The best Dry Rub for Ribs mixture will allow the meat to marinate evenly throughout the ribs.
 Using Jake's Tri-Tip, Steak and Rib Rub is the best natural dry rib rub available today.
 The seasoning blends naturally with the juices of the meat deepening the flavor.
 Shake Jake's Tri-Tip, Steak and Rib Rub on generously then let the meat marinate in the rub for several hours to a day or so before smoking.